lockevod/Karoo-KRemote/README.md

 ## Know Bugs
 - Sometimes app isn't working fine.
 You've to stop the app and re-start again (you can do this from karoo menu).
-- You cannot change default buttons, but I'm working on it.

 ## Credits